denten-papers/xp-routledge/proposal.md

 - What methodologies do you use?
 - How does your work connect to literary and cultural studies?
 - How do you handle training?
-- What other fields / department are involved?
+- What other fields / departments are involved?

-The chapter will conclude in a synthesis of the findings, in an attempt to articulate best practices in the field.
+The chapter will conclude with a synthesis of the findings, in an attempt to articulate best practices in the field.

 ### Chapter 7: Criticism and Ways Forward